01 Research Framework

 Chosen as the right-anchor for his consistently conservative voting record.
 Speaker Johnson reliably votes in line with the Republican conference, serving as an effective benchmark for right-leaning alignment.

 By using two legislators with strong, consistent party-line voting records rather than centrist or swing-vote members, we maximize the discriminative power of the alignment metric.
-A model that agrees with AOC is demonstrably left-leaning on that issue; a model that agrees with Johnson is demonstrably right-leaning.
+A model that agrees with Rep. Alexandria Ocasio-Cortez is demonstrably left-leaning on that issue; a model that agrees with Speaker Johnson is demonstrably right-leaning.

 04 — Query Design